Program Overview

 Monitoring and Recording Telephone Calls

-The Program may monitor or record telephone calls for security and customer service purposes.
+The Program will record telephone calls for statutory and customer service purposes.
 By submitting an application for PACE financing, you consent to have any telephone conversations monitored or recorded.

 COMPLAINT RESOLUTION